 “This elective with Act4Africa has been the best experience of our lives.
 We could not have asked for more.”

-Grace Bennett and Eleanor Crane, Sheffield University, Jinja, Uganda
+Grace and Eleanor, Sheffield University, Jinja, Uganda

 “I felt so looked after and safe”